MillsyBot/HAProxy-stick-tables-exporter/README.md

 Name | Description | Default
 -----|-------------|--------
--m --metrics-port | The port that the metrics exporter will listen on | 9366
+-m --metrics-port | The port that the metrics exporter will listen on | 9366 -c --config-file | The location of the config file | /etc/haproxy/haproxy.cfg -a --aggregate | To reduce cardinality of IP address aggregate them to a /24 | False

 ## Stats socket